craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 #### Lightswitch
 > A small black crystal that absorbs and ceases any light it can find.
 Typically stored in a toggleable metal cylinder.

-When toggled within bright or dim light emitted by a "non-natural" source, the object creating the light it is within ceases to create that light.
+When toggled within bright or dim light emitted by a "non-natural" source, that source is extinguished or otherwise disabled and ceases to create that light.

 **Ingredients**;
 - XXX

 #### Purity Lens
->
+> A thin tinted-white cut of crystal used by medical professionals to identify

 ...